TheDoomfire/boring-automation/README.md

 1. Check if a file has subtitles?

+1. Extract movie name.
+1. Check if movie.
+1. Check if it has any subtitles files or in video.
+1. Move & rename folder
+1. Downloads the subtitle

+Try using MediaInfo OR ffmpeg (ffmpeg seems to be the best) to check if it has subtitles.

 ## Installations

 Create a venv `python -m venv .venv` //Name the folder whatever you want.